Newsletter Sign Up

 3. Navigating without a Roadmap

-That kind of leadership requires judgment, coherence, and a new confidence, which doesn’t always show up cleanly in traditional performance indicators.
+That kind of leadership requires agile judgment and the capacity for operational execution that simply doesn’t get recognised in traditional performance indicators.

 4. Carrying risk quietly and personally